Patchway railway station

 Patchway railway station is on the South Wales Main Line, serving the town of Patchway and village of Stoke Gifford in South Gloucestershire, England.
 It is 6 mi from Bristol Temple Meads.
 Its three letter station code is PWY.
-It is managed by Great Western Railway, who provide all train services at the station, mainly a train every hour in each direction between Cardiff Central and Taunton.
+It is managed by Great Western Railway, who provide all train services at the station; there is generally a train every hour in each direction between Cardiff Central and Taunton.

 The station was opened by the Bristol and South Wales Union Railway in 1863 with a single platform, 0.5 mi west of the current location, but was resited in 1885 when the line was widened to double track.
 The station once had large buildings and a goods yard, but these were demolished in the late 20th century, with small brick shelters built in their place.
 The line through Patchway has recently been electrified as part of the 21st-century modernisation of the Great Western Main Line.